 5:18 pm.
 Kiss the bride.
 More than a peck, less than tonsil-hockey.

 5:23 pm.
-Hold court in the receiving line.
-Scrap this if at all possible.
-The receiving line is the dumps.
-It’s tedious, it’s awkward, and it just delays the party.
-Better to greet your guests during the reception—at the tables and with alcohol in-hand.
+Hold court in the receiving line; or, even better, greet your guests during the reception—at the tables and with alcohol in-hand.
 That’s more relaxed and more egalitarian, as one person can’t stall the entire line.

 5:24 pm.
 Continue thanking your guests.
 This is important.
 Even though they really should be thanking you for inviting them, you need to be a gracious host and thank them from coming.
 If you haven’t said “Thank You” at least 100 times on your wedding day you’ve done something wrong.